Air Canada travelers brace for impact: What to know if your flight is canceled

 Summer travelers are facing uncertainty as the clock winds down on a possible strike by Air Canada flight attendants, which the airline said would force it to cancel almost all of its scheduled flights as soon as Saturday.

-The Canadian carrier said it expects to call off 500 flights by the end of Friday.
-Air Canada said it was suspending its schedule and trying to get passengers booked with other airlines to limit disruptions.
+The Canadian carrier said it was suspending its schedule and trying to get passengers booked with other airlines to limit disruptions, but already hundreds of flights have been called off since Thursday, leaving travelers stranded and scrambling during the busy summer travel season.
+By Friday's end, 500 total flights were expected to be canceled.

-Preparations for the looming walkout and the airline's planned weekend lockout of its flight attendants began Thursday with multiple flight cancellations as part of what Air Canada described as a “phased wind down” of most operations.

 Both the union that represents about 10,000 Air Canada flight attendants and the airline say disagreements over key issues, including pay raises, have brought contract talks to a standstill.

 A complete shutdown of the country’s largest airline threatens to impact about 130,000 people a day.
-Here’s what to know about the rights of passengers and airline consumer protections:
+Here’s what to know about the cancellations and your rights as a passenger:

 Impacted passengers will be notified